fermyon/developer/content/spin/see-what-people-have-built-with-spin.md

 ## Accessing External APIs

 Chances are whatever you are building will want to talk to other endpoints on the web.
-If so, the high-level HTTP library (with the permissions-based capability to keep your app safe) can help.
+If so, Spin's HTTP library can help.
 The following article explains how to access external APIs from within Spin applications.

 - [Accessing external APIs](https://www.fermyon.com/blog/spin-rest-apis)